 - Enhancing brand awareness and recall value

 While it is perfectly fine to have more than one objective, keep in mind that you will have to run different campaigns to achieve different objectives (More on this later).
-Apart from identifying your objective, there is another very important prerequisite for advertising on AdWords, having a landing page.
+Apart from identifying your objective, there is another very important prerequisite for advertising on Google Ads, having a landing page.

 Keep the following things in mind while designing your landing page: